fbonds/illadvised/PROJECT_SUMMARY.md

 ### Core Application (Ready to Deploy)

-This is a **complete, production-ready iOS application** written in Swift for recording extreme sports activities with real-time sensor data overlays and social media streaming capabilities.
+This is a **complete, production-ready iOS application** written in Swift for documenting your iPhone's final moments as you intentionally destroy it.
+Record from dual cameras with real-time sensor data overlays (GPS, altitude, speed, g-forces, orientation) as you throw it, drop it, launch it, or otherwise creatively destroy your old phone.
+Stream it live to social media or save locally (if the device survives long enough).

 #### ✅ Completed Features